+Figure 1 Scintillators on the transport and storage racks.

 The scintillation material used must optimize the time resolution over the volume of the counter, absorption length, and overall cost.
-Bicron BC408 was used as it allows fast response time and low light attenuation as well as the ability to be fabricated in the lengths and widths that were required for the CLAS.
-Each LAD TOF counter we used consisted of a Bicron scintillator typically sized as 5 cm x 22 cm x 350 cm with a 3 inch photomultiplier tube at each end.
+Bicron BC408 was used as it allows fast response time and low light attenuation, as well as the ability to be fabricated in the lengths and widths required for the CLAS.
+Each CLAS6 TOF counter we repurposed for the LAD consisted of a Bicron scintillator typically 5 cm x 22 cm x 350 to 450 cm with a 3 inch photomultiplier tube at each end.